prashantnerkar/similarity-search/README.md

 # Similarity Search
-This POC demostrated the role of similarity measures in vector databases.
+This POC demonstrates the role of similarity measures in vector databases.
 We are using Cosine similarity which measures the cosine of the angle between two vectors in a vector space.

 ## Pre-requisites